 Skip to main content

-A beneficiary is the destination account — bank or e-wallet — that receives payouts on behalf of your customer.
-This guide walks you through onboarding a beneficiary end-to-end using the latest API versions.
+A beneficiary is a destination account (bank or e-wallet) that receives payouts on behalf of your customer.
+This guide walks you through onboarding a beneficiary using the latest API versions.

 Before You Start